aappleton8/OpPermissions/README.md

 This plugin is built using Eclipse.
 To build the plugin, the .classpath file firstly needs to be recreated using Eclipse, and the craftbukkit-1.12.2.jar file (or another version of craftbukkit) needs to be added as an external build dependency.

 ## Commands:
+Most of the commands of this plugin do not work at all in command blocks and cannot be used by people without the correct permission, even if that player is an op.

 The general command syntaxes are:
  - */opset &lt;arguments&gt;*.
  - */oplist [online|offline|both]*.